Did you know that the National Sleep Foundation recommends you replace your pillow every one to two years?

-Since the average person may be replacing bed pillows pretty often, that means there’s quite a bit of waste out there.
-Luckily, these squishy cushions can serve quite a few uses after their days on the bed are done.
+So, if the average person is replacing bed pillows that often, what happens to all the old pillows?
+Luckily, these squishy cushions can still be useful after their days on the bed are done.

-If you have several old pillows to reuse, making larger floor cushions is one practical way to do it.
-Perfect for impromptu video gaming, movie parties or gathering around board games, a few large cushions make a welcome addition to any family or toy room.
+If you have several old pillows to reuse, making larger floor cushions is one practical solution.
+Perfect for impromptu video gaming, movie parties, or gathering around board games, a few large cushions make a welcome addition to any family room or playroom.

-It can be as easy as finding pre-made cushion covers (some may fit two or more bed pillows), or you could sew your own with fabrics that match your decor.
-Try this version merging two bed pillows from Homedit or this nifty long cushion-slash-nap-mat idea from Apartment Therapy (it’s super simple!).
+It can be as easy as finding pre-made cushion covers (some may fit two or more bed pillows).
+Or you could sew your own covers with fabrics that match your decor.
+Check out Homedit for some inspirational ideas.
+Or, make a nifty long cushion/pillow bed by using old pillowcases, as described on It’s Always Autumn (it’s super simple!).

 You know how you can spend dozens of dollars on a fancy bed for Fido or Fluffy, yet they’d still rather curl up in your dirty laundry?
 A pet bed made from your old pillows can solve two problems in one go.

 First, it’s an easy way to repurpose pillows and second, it smells like you and not a random factory so your pet may be more apt to nap there.
-Give it a try with Handimania’s simple old sweatshirt pet bed, with a no-sew one from Instructables, or re-stuff an existing pet bed.
+Check out Handimania’s simple old sweatshirt pet bed, try this no-sew pet bed from Instructables, or re-stuff an existing pet bed with your old pillow.

-Try this nifty one using long socks, or this one using old pillowcases.
-Place them on front of external doors, by drafty window sills or to keep certain rooms cooler/warmer.
+Try this nifty draft stopper repurposing long socks, or this one using old pillowcases.
+Place them in front of external doors, by drafty window sills, or to keep certain rooms cooler or warmer.
 They can make a cute housewarming gift, too!

 Gardening is a rewarding and awesome hobby, but all that weeding and sowing can be a little tough on the knees.
-Rather than buying a new knee cushion, double up an old pillow in a sturdy pillow case, or or make cover with outdoor-safe fabric if you really want to get fancy.
+Rather than buying a new knee cushion, double up an old pillow in a sturdy pillowcase.
+Or if you’re crafty, make a cover with outdoor-safe fabric so it’s more durable.

-You may be hard pressed to find places shelters that accept donations used pillows for sanitary reasons.
-It could still be worth a try to see if your local animal rescue or wildlife rehabbers would be interested (or turn them into pet beds and donate those).
+You may also have some luck donating old pillows to a local animal shelter or wildlife rehabbers (or, turn them into pet beds and donate those).
 You could also give them away via Craigslist or Freecycle to someone who could get a little more use from them.

 You might have a textile recycling facility nearby that specializes in fabrics and fibers and that accepts pillows.
 Some will only take linens, and foam pillows might be best taken to mattress or foam recyclers.

-Check Earth 911’s Recycle Search, or look for American Textile Recycling Service bins (they accept household textiles and are accessible in several states).
-If your pillows are feather or down, they can be emptied into a compost bin.
+Check Earth911 Recycling Search or look for American Textile Recycling Service bins (they accept household textiles and are accessible in several states).
+If your pillows are feather or down, you can empty the feather into your compost bin.

-Now, there are also a few ways to extend the lifespan of your pillows to improve sustainability and further reduce waste.
-The first is to buy good-quality pillows that tend to keep their shape longer.
-Product review website Sleep Like The Dead finds that latex foam, buckwheat and down pillows tend to be more durable than down alternative and polyester pillows.
+There are also a few ways to extend the lifespan of your pillows.
+The first is to buy good-quality, sustainable pillows that tend to keep their shape longer.
+Product review website Sleep Like The Dead finds that latex foam, buckwheat, and down pillows tend to be more durable than down alternative and polyester pillows.

 The second most important thing you can do is use a pillow protector.
 These zippered cases go directly on the pillow, beneath the pillowcase.
-Protectors are typically inexpensive and prevent moisture and some allergens from reaching your pillow, keeping it healthy and sanitary longer.
+Protectors are typically inexpensive and prevent moisture and some allergens from reaching your pillow, prolonging the life of your pillow.

-Other helpful tips include swapping the side of the pillow you sleep on often, following manufacturer’s washing instructions, and regularly fluffing the pillow.
+Other helpful tips include regularly swapping the side of the pillow you sleep on often, following the manufacturer’s washing instructions, and regularly fluffing the pillow.